 Tooth pain can be sharp and sudden or dull and chronic.
 There are an infinite number of causes, but the most puzzling cases involve aches that seem to come and go or even disappear entirely and return a few months later.
 The body’s own healing process is responsible for some of the erratic symptoms, but dentists can also misdiagnose an unrelated condition when it presents with pain in the face that only seems to come from a tooth.

-Sometimes, if a toothache comes and goes, it can indicate a problem that is not dental such as a sinus infection, inner ear infection or even angina, according to the Merk Manuals Online Medical Library.
 Diagnosis of a toothache that disappears and reappears should first be considered by both a doctor and a dentist.

 Common Dental Cause

 Tooth and Face Pain